simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 - `FileMonitor.track()`: The contents of the whole file are read at once.
 This should be used for cases where the full output is written in one go, when the file is created.
 - `FileMonitor.tail()`: The initial contents of the file are read, and then any additional lines added after this point are read on a line by line basis.
 This is useful for live updating files, such as log files, where new lines are being appended to the end of the file during execution of the program.

 For our console output file, new lines are being constantly appended to the file as the simulation progresses, and we want an event to be logged as soon as one of these lines is written.
-Therefore we will chose the `tail()` method of file tracking.
+Therefore we will chose the `#!python tail()` method of file tracking.
 To allow this function to start tracking our file, we need to provide it with three main arguments:

 - `path_glob_exprs`: This specifies the path at which to look for the files which we want monitored.
 This can be provided in the form of an absolute or relative path to a single file, a list of absolute or relative paths, or globular expressions for locating desired files.
 In our case, we will simply pass in the relative path to our console output file as a string, `MOOSE/results/simvue_thermal.txt`.
 - `tracked_values`: This is a list of values to look out for in the tracked file.
 These can be provided as literal strings, or regular expressions.
 When one of these values is seen in the file, a callback to a user defined function is triggered (in our case to add an event to Simvue, which we will see later).